RFA Wave Ruler (A390): 2011–2022

 Wave Ruler spent the latter part of 2016 and early 2017 operating in Scottish waters and the English Channel in support of Flag Officer Sea Training (FOST).
 As of June 2020, Wave Ruler was reported to be in "reduced readiness" (reserve - base maintenance period) but maintained in good condition and available for reactivation.
 In February 2022, it was reported that Wave Ruler and her sister ship Wave Knight would be placed in "extended readiness" (uncrewed reserve).

 Future

 In June 2018 it was reported by the Brazilian press that the UK MoD had offered to sell one or both of the Wave-class tankers to Brazil.
 As early as 2010, BAE Systems had proposed providing Brazil with a variant of the Wave class, tailored to meet the specific aviation, stores and personnel requirements of the Brazilian Navy.
 Nevertheless, the ship was still part of the RFA fleet (though maintained in reserve) as of late 2021, with the 2021 defence white paper apparently having had no overt impact on that status.

 In November 2024, the newly elected Labour government indicated that both Wave Ruler and her sister ship, would, in fact, be removed from service by March 2025.

+In February 2026, Inocea Group announced the purchase of both Wave-class ships (Wave Ruler and Wave Knight) with the intention of fitting them up for active service with allied nations.